naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.14.ospf.operation.md

 If the OSPF packet is encapsulated in an Ethernet frame, the destination MAC address is also a multicast address

 #### OSPF Packet Types

+Each of the five OSPF packet types serves a specific purpose in the routing process:

+* Hello: Hello packets establish and maintain adjacency with other OSPF routers
+* DBD: The db description packet contains an abbreviated list of the sending routers link-state database.
+Receiving routers use it to check against the local link-state database
+* LSR: Receiving routers can request more information about any entry in the DBD by sending a link-state request (LSR)
+* LSU: Link-state update packets reply to LSRs and announce new information.
+LSUs contain 11 types of LSAs
+* LSack: When an LSu is received, the router send a link-state acknowledgment to confirm receipt of the LSU

+#### Neighbor Establishment

+OSPF neighbors exchange hello packets to establish adjacency (important fields in the hello packet)

+* **Type:** OSPF packet type - Hello (1), DBD (2), LS Request (3), LS Update (4), LS ACK (5)
+* **Router ID:** ID of the originating router
+* **Area ID:** Area from which the packet originated
+* **Network Mask:** Subnet mask associated with the sending interface
+* **Hello Interval:** Number of seconds between the sending routers hellos
+* **Router Priority:** Used in DR/BDR election
+* **Designated Router:** Router iD of the DR, if any
+* **DBR:** Router ID of the BDR, if any
+* **List of Neighbors:** The OSPF router ID of the neighboring router

+Hello packets are used to do the following:

+- Discover OSPF neighbors and establish neighbor adjacencies
+- Advertise parameters on which two routers must agree to become neighbors
+- Elect the DR and BDR on multiaccess networks such as Ethernet and Frame Relay

+Receiving an OSPF hello packet in an interface confirms for a router that another OSPF router exists on this link.
+OSPF then establishes adjacency with the neighbor.
+To establish adjacency, two OSPF routers must have the following matching interface values:

+* Hello Interval
+* Dead Interval
+* Network Type
+* Area ID

+Before two routers can establish adjacency, both interfaces must be part of the same network, including the same subnet mask.
+Full adjacency happens after the two routers have exchanged any necessary LSUs and have identical link-state databases.
+By default, OSPF hello packets are sent to the multicast address 224.0.0.5 every 10 seconds on multiaccess and point-to-point segments and ever 30 seconds on no broadcast multiaccess segments

+#### Link-state Advertisements